ttt-fifo/python-dynamicload/README.md

 # Python >= 3.7 Dynamic Load Recipe

-How to load your code dynamycally is one commonly discussed topic for Python.
+How to load your code dynamically is one commonly discussed topic for Python.
 There are multiple stackoverflow discussions about this (examples: [1](https://stackoverflow.com/questions/951124/dynamic-loading-of-python-modules), [2](https://stackoverflow.com/questions/547829/how-to-dynamically-load-a-python-class)) and the methods for dynamic loading have developed over time together with the development of the Python versions.
-In [PEP562](https://www.python.org/dev/peps/pep-0562/) something I call "magic methods for modules" was introduced and and they [were implemented in Python 3.7](https://docs.python.org/3/whatsnew/3.7.html#whatsnew37-pep562).
+In [PEP562](https://www.python.org/dev/peps/pep-0562/) something I call "magic methods for modules" was introduced and they [were implemented in Python 3.7](https://docs.python.org/3/whatsnew/3.7.html#whatsnew37-pep562).
 The [current implementation](examplepackage/__init__.py) of the dynamic loading is using exactly these Python 3.7 features.

 ## Features